Alcoholic Liver Disease- The reality of drinking

 The Reality of Alcohol

-Alcohol, some would consider (myself included) one, if not thee most dangerous drugs available.
+Alcohol, some would consider (myself included) one, if not the most dangerous drugs available.
 Legally available.
 Everywhere you go alcohol is in your face.
-Each year millions of people young and old are effected and die from liver related damage due to alcohol consumption.
+Each year millions of people young and old are affected and die from liver-related damage due to alcohol consumption.
 It's stated that liver disease ranks somewhere between the 9-12th leading cause of death in the USA, and Europe.
-People in their 20's and 30's are dying from alcohol induced liver damage!
-Most people don't want to talk about this, or address the reality of it.
+People in their 20's and 30's are dying from alcohol-induced liver damage!
+Most people don't want to talk about this or address the reality of it.
 The media, liquor MFG's, and various governments tout that alcohol is safe when consumed in reasonable quantities.
-The truth is, no one knows that to be true, just like with many other toxic (legal or illegal) substances.
+The truth is, no one knows that to be true, just like with many other toxic (legal or illegal) substance.
 You don't have to be a raging alcoholic for ALD to get you.

 Alcoholism is a progressive, depressive, destructive disease.
 Alcohol transforms people you love into someone you don't even recognize.
 It shreds marriages, relationships, jobs, and health.
 As with any addiction, first you lose your spiritual health, then your mental health, then your physical health.
 If you know a problem drinker, talk to them, NOW.
 Don't wait.
 Suggest and encourage help and recovery, before it is to late.